trpc/trpc/README.md

 });
 ```

-That is a simple endpoint that actually accept any inputs.
+That is a simple endpoint that doesn't actually accept any inputs.
 Here's a more complex example that posts new "tweets" to the user's account.

 ```ts
 type Ctx = { token: string };